- The student has demonstrated outstanding proficiency in mastering course objectives. (4 points per credit in computation of grade point average)

 - Specialist Diploma

 - Designed for the currently employed person seeking job-relevant career development.
 Specialist Diploma modules represent a structured sequence of courses that may be completed in a relatively short time.
 Diplomas range from a minimum of 24 quarter hours to a maximum of 30 quarter hours.

 At least two-thirds of the credits leading to the Specialist Diploma must be completed at Metropolitan Community College, and no course with a grade lower than "C" is accepted.
 The student receives a Specialist Diploma designating his/her specialization area that lists each course completed.

 MCC celebrates the student who has completed coursework with excellence.
 Outstanding academic achievement is recognized through the Dean's List.
 To qualify for the Dean's List, the student must:

 - Complete a minimum of 12 credit hours in graded 1000-level or above classes;

-- Complete at least six credit hours in 1000-level or above classes for the term in which he/she is qualifying; and
+- Complete at least six credit hours in 1000-level or above classes for the term in which she/he is qualifying; and

-- Achieve at least a 3.5 grade point average for the quarter in which he/she is qualifying.
+- Achieve at least a 3.5 grade point average.

-The student receives notification from the Vice President of Academic Affairs, and the student’s name is publicized on the MCC website and sent to select newspapers.
+Dean's List achievement is documented on the student's quarterly grade report.
+The student receives notification from the Vice President for Learning and Academic Affairs, and the student's name is publicized on the MCC website and in some newspapers.

-When a student is on warning or probation after suspension or dismissal, the College may restrict the number of credit hours for which he/she may enroll during a quarter.
-The College may also establish other special conditions under which the student may enroll including regular meetings with counselors and advisors, enrollment in developmental courses, participation in career development activities and completion of assessment tests.
+When the student is on warning or probation after suspension or dismissal, the College may restrict the number of credit hours for which she/he may enroll during a quarter.
+The College also may establish other special conditions under which the student may enroll including regular meetings with counselors and advisors, enrollment in developmental courses, participation in career development activities, and completion of assessment tests.